Purnell Pratt

 Purnell Pratt (October 20, 1885 - July 25, 1941) was an American film actor.
 He appeared in more than 110 films between 1914 and 1941.
 He was born in Bethel, Illinois and died in Hollywood, California.

 Pratt spent more than a year in France in the U. S. military during World War I. He attended the University of Pennsylvania with plans to perform in opera.
 However, lacking funds and unable to obtain a hearing, he joined the chorus of a George M. Cohan production.
 He worked in Cohan's troupes for a decade.
+He was a featured player in the Broadway hit The Goose Hangs High during 1924.